mafulong/fillstruct-rand/README.md

-# fillstruct
+# fillstruct-rand

-fillstruct - fills a struct literal with random values
+fillstruct-rand - fills a struct literal with random values

 ---